bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-3--arduino-analog/activity-4--night-light/README.md

 ## Activity 4 - Night Light

 ### Task:
-* Make a night light using a photoresistor and an LED.
-(The LED turns on when the room is dark.)
+* Make a night light using a photoresistor and an LED (The LED turns on when the room is dark)

 ### Circuit: